 When I first started my business I brought WAY too much stuff with me while I taught.
 In fact, I had to bring two work bags with me each day.
 My biceps, I’m sure, got a great workout lifting & putting down those bags, but it really wasn’t practical in the long run.
-I needed an alternate solution & fast.
+I needed a mobile lesson plan solution so my lesson plans & resources could come with me … without dragging my office along.

 I’m a firm believer that tech should bring something to your life whether that is productivity, learning, a quick(ish) escape from work, or a bag that is several pounds lighter.
 Each app or bit of tech should fulfill a purpose.
 For me, this led to Planboard, online app specifically designed with teachers in mind.